 If you are experiencing any of the problems above, or are suffering from dissatisfaction with life or loss of a sense of direction or purpose then please send an email or give me a call to find out how counselling and psychotherapy can help - whether coping with a problem you are facing now, or a past traumatic experience.
 If you are looking for someone to talk to, someone to listen to you then please read on.

 I follow a Humanistic perspective both in my life and as a therapist - seeking to work with clients as equals in a non-judgemental way and believe that we have the potential to often achieve far more than we think possible.
-I am a registered member of the British Association of Counselling and Psychotherapy, and a graduate member of the British Psychological Society.
+I am a registered member of the British Association of Counselling and Psychotherapy.

 Free initial consultation